funguyapps/ironhide/README.md

 - all logins are stored in an encrypted format
 - blazing fast load and response times
 - a command line interface with familiar UNIX commands

+## Running
+Just get the code and run `cargo run` in the base directory!

+## Disclaimer
+Note: ironhide has not been tested or verified for any degree of actual protection.
+This was a learning project and there might be security vulnerabilities.
+Use at your own risk.

 Copyright © 2020 Fun Guy Apps.